 Sleep Training FAQs

 Wherever you are, we’ve got you covered.
 We’re based in NYC, but our work is global.
-We will travel to your home in person, or come to you virtually (through a combo of technology) for 3-4 days to support you through every moment sleep training.
+We will travel to your home in person, or come to you virtually (through a combo of technology) for 3-4 days to support you through every moment of sleep training your baby.

 If you ask 10 pediatricians, you may get 10 different answers.
 Tribeca Pediatrics (the largest practice in NYC) strongly recommends sleep training and night weaning between 8-12 weeks.
 Other pediatricians are vague, or recommend sleep training between 3-5 months.
 Our opinion?
 Your baby is ready for sleep training when all caregivers are aligned; when YOU are ready to reduce to one night feed and for your baby to sleep in his or her own room.

 The Mommywise Method was developed by Founder Natalie Nevares, over the course of her many years helping parents to sleep train their babies in their homes.
-Our experts focus on your baby, and integrate lots of common sense, emotional and logistical support.
+Our sleep training specialists focus on your baby, and integrate lots of common sense with emotional and logistical support.
 Your baby is unique.
-There is no cookie-cutter “solution” that’s going to work for all babies.
+There is no cookie-cutter sleep training “solution” that’s going to work for all babies.
 Books don’t know your baby, or help you make decisions in the middle of the night.
 They don’t help you understand if your baby is crying because she needs something, or if she’s just waking out of habit.
-If we work together, one of us is with you, in your home or virtually, holding your hands before, during and after your baby is sleep trained, so you’re not freaking out or worried that you’re doing something wrong.
+If we work together, one of us will be with you, in your home or virtually, holding your hands before, during and after your baby is sleep trained, so you’re not freaking out or worried that you’re doing something wrong.
 That is why we get to know your particular situation.
 We consider your baby’s age, developmental stage, personality, and even the architecture of your home.
 Will there be crying?
 Yes, because babies use their voices to object to change.
-However, our #1 goal is to make sleep training as easy as possible..
+However, our #1 goal is to make sleep training as easy as possible.
 If your baby needs something, we will attend to her needs.
-If her voice and behavior shows us that she is just fussing because she’s tired and trying to fall asleep, we will encourage you to give her more space.
+If her voice and behavior shows us that she is just fussing because she’s tired and trying to fall asleep, we will coach you to give her more space.
 We’re training both of you.

 Now, you may have read about “no cry” or “gentle” sleep training methods, but our sleep training experts know that these methods lead to a lot MORE crying.

 If your baby is healthy and we’re with you through the whole process, your baby will likely be sleep trained within a few days.
 Will it be perfect after 3 days?
-No. Even though our sleep training solution is generally very fast, we include 4 weeks of unlimited support to ensure that you overcome any obstacles, and achieve sustainable success for years to come.
+No. Even though our sleep training solutions generally work very fast, we include 4 weeks of unlimited support to ensure that you overcome any obstacles, and achieve sustainable success for years to come.